7 Tips to Drink Wine and Stay Thin

 Learn the language of wine on this useful-and-beautiful print.Buy Posterrandom

 Most wine has anywhere from 92-175 calories per glass.
 If you’d like to find out the specifics on a particular wine, check out this chart.

 The interesting thing about alcohol calories is that our bodies digest ethanol differently.
-We send excess ethanol into a complex metabolic process involving our liver which eventually releases acetic acid that’s removed from the body (a.k.a. we pee it out).
-So, not all of those calories are converted to energy.
+We send excess ethanol into a complex metabolic process involving our liver, which eventually releases acetic acid processed by the body (a.k.a. we pee it out).
+So, not all of those calories convert to energy.

 Of course, it’s important to note that everyone’s physiology is different: women, Asians, Native Americans, and Inuits secrete less alcohol than Caucasian males.
 Read more about that here.

-What’s weird is that if you drink more than you can metabolize, you are more likely to not to absorb the calories.
+What’s weird is that if you drink more than you can metabolize, you are less likely to absorb the calories.
 This doesn’t mean you can go out and drink a bottle of wine, it just means that alcohol calories are a little more forgiving than say… ice cream calories.

 How much wine is too much wine?

-Heavy drinking is about 3+ drinks for a man and 2+ drinks for a women daily.
+Heavy drinking is about 3+ drinks for a man and 2+ drinks for a woman daily.
 Do your health a favor and acclimate your body to about half of that as a good example of moderate drinking behavior.
-Some of the longest lived people on earth drink about this much wine every day.
+Some of the longest-lived people on earth drink about this much wine every day.

 - + (women)